-SDI's proposed location is in South Deerfield.
-Surrounding areas include Greenfield, Shelburne, Conway, Whately, Leverett, Montague.
-The facility is only a short drive to the Northampton and Amherst areas.
-In Massachusetts, sales are expected to pass one billion dollars in 2024.
+In Massachusetts, sales are expected to increase from \$106 million in 2017 to \$1.4 billion in 2025, according to New Frontier Data.
 First year retail sales for adult use in Massachusetts totaled \$394 million, according to the Cannabis Control Commission's Open Data Platform.

-3.2 Competitors
+3.3 Competitors

-SDI's competitors include multi state operators Trulieve, Columbia Care, Cresco.
+SDI's competitors include multi state operators Trulieve, Columbia Care, Cresco, Jushi.

-3.3 Competitive Advantage
+3.4 Competitive Advantage